Kevin H. Goebbert

 About Professor Goebbert

 Professor Goebbert joined the Valpo faculty in Fall 2009.
 He has taught a wide range of courses for undergraduates primarily focusing on large-scale weather phenomenon and technology-driven courses, including synoptic meteorology and forecasting, numerical weather prediction, and meteorological computer applications.
 His research interests vary across the meteorological scales of motion, from turbulence to synoptic frontal systems to global climate change, as well as the scholarship of teaching and learning.
-Dr. Goebbert currently serves on the Unidata Users’ Committee, the AMS Board on Higher Education, as a Member Representative for UCAR, and as a Faculty Senator.
+Dr. Goebbert currently serves on the Unidata Users’ Committee, the AMS Board on Higher Education, as a Member Representative for UCAR, and as a Faculty Senate Chair.
 Other than things meteorological, he enjoys reading, traveling, and singing (he has been in a choir since the age of three).

 Meteorology is a discipline that demands being a lifelong learner, as each and every day there is a new atmospheric setup with an unknown solution.
 This is both invigorating and frustrating, especially for the aspiring meteorologist.
 For the novice, it may appear that meteorologists simply flip a coin to determine a forecast, but forecasters and researchers alike are trying to diagnose the past, current, and future state of the atmosphere using imperfect observations and forecast tools.
 Every meteorologist is constantly challenging their assumptions and understanding of atmospheric processes to solve the forecasting problem.
 As a result, Professor Goebbert challenges students to develop creative problem-solving skills through in-class activities, thoughtful assignments, and interesting semester projects that utilize their entire academic tool set.

 - MET 103 Introduction to Meteorology

 - MET 216 Introduction to Meteorological Observations and Analysis

 - MET 290 Topic: History of Meteorology